aarron-lee/crunchyroll-linux/README.md

 Install it with an AppImage manager, my recommendation would be [GearLever](https://flathub.org/apps/it.mijorus.gearlever), but other alternatives like AppImageLauncher also works

+## Flatpak install

+flatpak currently requires a manual install, a flathub submission is being investigated.

+See instructions here if you want to manually install the flatpak: https://github.com/aarron-lee/flathub/tree/crunchyroll-linux

 ## Quick Install

 run the following script in terminal: